 When objects are streamed to or from an object server, they are streamed directly through the proxy server to or from the user – the proxy server does not spool them.

 A ring represents a mapping between the names of entities stored on disk and their physical location.
-There are separate rings for accounts, containers, and objects.
+There are separate rings for accounts, containers, and one object ring per storage policy.
 When other components need to perform any operation on an object, container, or account, they need to interact with the appropriate ring to determine its location in the cluster.